Gkcloud5/Better-future/Learning/Operating System/Theory Parts/Basics/Characteristics of OS.md

 * OS provide scheduling algorithms that determine the order in which tasks are executed on the system.
 * These algorithms prioritize tasks based on their resource requirements and other factors to optimize system performance.

+##### Interprocess communication:

+* OS provide mechanism for application to communicate with each other process, allowing them to share data and coordinate their activities.

+##### Performance Monitoring:

+* OS provides tools for monitoring system performance
+	* CPU usage
+	* memory usage
+	* disk usage
+	* network activity
+* This can help identify performance bottlenecks and optimize system performance.

+##### Backup and recovery:

+* OS provide backup and recovery mechanism to protect data in the event of system failure or data loss.